magyarkuti/pt70/README.md

 ### Speakers
 The speakers are from authors of the special issue of P.U.M.A.
-The exact list of the speakers are construted later, but the issue is almost ready to publish.
+This issue is ready to publish.
-We are planning not more then 6 talks (30 minutes each).
+We are planning not more than 6 talks (30 minutes each).
-The autors are as follows:
+The list of the possible speakers are as follows:
 - Peter Medvegyev
 - Gyula Magyarkuti
 - Zoltán Kánnai